 You might have situations where you want to permanently destroy data encrypted with CMEK.
 To do this, you destroy the customer-managed encryption key version.
 You can't destroy the keyring or key, but you can destroy key versions of the key.

 How do I export and import data from and to a CMEK-enabled instance?

 The following restrictions apply when using customer-managed encryption keys:

 - You can't rotate key versions on existing instances.

-- You can't assign a different key version to a replica.
+- You can't assign a different key to a replica.

-- You can't assign a different key version to a clone.
+- You can't assign a different key to a clone.

 - You can't use customer-managed encryption keys to encrypt:

 - External servers (external primary instances and external replicas)

 - Instance metadata, such as the instance ID, database version, machine type, flags, backup schedule, etc.

 - You can't use customer-managed encryption keys to encrypt user data in transit, such as user queries and responses.